IIT Roorkee: Rankings

-The Department of Management Studies ranked 12th among management schools in India by the National Institutional Ranking Framework in 2020.
+The Department of Management Studies ranked 18th with a score of 61.21 among management schools in India by the National Institutional Ranking Framework in 2024.

 Library

 An ISO 9001:2008 certified academic service centre in 2015, The Mahatma Gandhi Central Library finds a unique place in the academic spectrum of the institute.
 Started in 1848 with a few hundred donated books, its collection has grown to more than 3,50,000 documents in all media.
 The library contains rare manuscripts including a 1623 edition of William Shakespeare’s complete works.
 Providing information through e-resources is the main focus of the Library.
 It has around 90,000 sq ft of fully air-conditioned space.
 It can accommodate more than 500 readers at any point of time.
 The library building is WiFi enabled and contains a total 75 user terminals, dedicated for readers.
 It also contains an 80-seater open reading room.